floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_rolesmapping.md

 [JSON patch specification: http://jsonpatch.com/](http://jsonpatch.com/){:target="_blank"}

-The PATCH endpoint is only available for Elasticsearch 6.4.0 and above.
+The PATCH endpoint is only available for OpenSearch/Elasticsearch 6.4.0 and above.
 {: .note .js-note .note-warning}

 ### Patch a roles mapping